 The nature of anticipated uses of corporate resources will vary by phase.
-In general, we anticipate requiring access to senior management such as SVP, Power Supply and the SVP's direct reports, in particular the PS&O leadership; CFO and finance leadership; President and CEO's office, etc. We anticipate requiring access to background reports referenced in any allegations made by the consultant and any reports/materials produced by Manitoba Hydro or its advisors to rebut / examine allegations made by the consultant.
+In general, we anticipate requiring access to senior management such as SVP, Power Supply and the SVP's direct reports, in particular the PS&O leadership; CFO and finance leadership; President and CEO's office, etc. We anticipate requiring access to background reports referenced in any assertions made by the Consultant and any reports/materials produced by Manitoba Hydro or its advisors to in response to the assertions made by the Consultant.